-- Fellow Sierra employees Mark Crowe and Scott Murphy creators of Space Quest known to gamers as "The Two Guys From Andromeda" have the honor have having slayed an Antwerp.
+- Fellow Sierra employees Mark Crowe and Scott Murphy, creators of Space Quest, known as "The Two Guys From Andromeda", have the honor of having slayed an Antwerp.
 (Something that is virtually impossible in-game no matter how skilled you are)

 - When dancing with the fairies, one of them will state "All he wants to do is dance!" in reference to the 1984 Don Henley song, "All She Wants To Do Is Dance".

-- The lobby of Erasmus' house in the EGA version includes: the "Rosella Stone", which has an hieroglyph of Rosella from King's Quest on it, a genuine Peruvian onklunk, a model of a small plane from Lytton PD and a bow from the Lara tribe.
-A Lara Bow, if you will.
+- The lobby of Erasmus' house in the EGA version includes: the "Rosella Stone", which has an hieroglyph of Rosella from King's Quest IV on it, a genuine Peruvian onklunk, a model of a small plane from Lytton PD and a suit of armor from the Dijon estate.

 - Apparently The Three Stooges found work as brigands.
 You even dispatch them in a slapstick manner.

-- Unwinnable by Mistake: In the VGA version, you can save at any time, but in a couple of instances, restoring the save results in an in-game timer running out far faster than it otherwise would, preventing you from taking a necessary action and usually resulting in a game over.
+- Unintentionally Unwinnable: In the VGA version, you can save at any time, but in a couple of instances, restoring the save results in an in-game timer running out far faster than it otherwise would, preventing you from taking a necessary action and usually resulting in a game over.